No new freeports in Budget despite No 10 announcing five more would be built

 Rachel Reeves will not announce any new freeports in the Budget, despite a Downing Street press release on Friday saying five more would unveiled, it is understood.

-The Chancellor will instead confirm funding for “next steps” for five of the existing sites, which will receive official clearance to have custom zones within their boundaries.
+The Chancellor will instead confirm funding for “next steps” for five of the existing sites, which will receive official clearance to have customs facilities within their boundaries.

 Ms Reeves will also approve plans for a separate “investment zone” in the East Midlands that were put forward by the previous Tory government.